 (1) homeschooling parents looking for additional resources to read to their children,

 (2) homeschooling parents looking for more historical based books to give their children to read themselves,

 (3) any teen or adult looking for categorized historical reading material for their own enjoyment and knowledge.

 Reading your way through history… one book at a time.

 We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Getting the Most Out of Your Homeschool Curriculum“ discussion in February, you can find a recording by scrolling our Facebook or direct links on our past events page.
+If you missed our “How to Get the Most from your Read Alouds“ in February, you can find a recording by scrolling through our Facebook or direct links on our past events page.

-Our next one will be towards the middle of April, more details to follow in next month’s newsletter.
+Our next one will be in April, more details to follow in next month’s newsletter.